Enterprise Linux 8

 use of deskside servers, plus additional VMware

-hosted virtual machines.
+ESXi hosted virtual machines.

-Topics include automated OS install using the
+Topics include interactive and automated OS

-Kickstart mechanism, file system and logical
+install using the Kickstart mechanism, file

-network file system configuration and
+management, network file system configuration

-management, configure and manage the SELinux
+and management, configure and manage the SELinux

 security features, creating and managing a